Bachelor of Science in Computer Science

-Bachelor of Science students with a computer science major should choose their GE CLAS Core Natural Sciences courses carefully since they may be able to use the same courses to satisfy the computer science major natural science sequences requirement.
-See "Natural Science Sequences" under Requirements in the B.S. in computer science section of the Catalog.
+Bachelor of Science students with a computer science major should choose their GE CLAS Core Natural Sciences courses carefully since they may be able to use the same courses to satisfy the computer science major natural science sequences requirement; see "Natural Science Sequences" below.

-Students majoring in computer science may not earn a second major or a minor in business analytics and information systems, computer science and engineering, data science, or informatics.
+Students who major in computer science may not also major or minor in computer science and engineering, data science, or informatics.

 Listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the Bachelor of Science in computer science, visit the UI General Catalog.